Your A/B Testing Guide

 You can also use this research to make informed estimates about how big an impact your proposed changes might have, weigh up the costs of implementation against the potential returns, and use this to prioritize what to test next.

 Correctly prioritizing tests can be tricky for some teams, especially those just starting out on their optimization program.
 They may overestimate the potential impact, or miss out on bigger wins by playing it safe.
-The AI built into Ascend can remove some of this guesswork, by allowing you to upload multiple test hypotheses and letting the platform learn which ideas will work.
+The AI built into Evolv can remove some of this guesswork, by allowing you to upload multiple test hypotheses and letting the platform learn which ideas will work.

 Learn from all your tests